 This publication has been developed to assist organisations understand how to harden Linux workstations and servers, including by applying the Essential Eight from the Australian Cyber Security Centre (ACSC)’s Strategies to Mitigate Cyber Security Incidents.

-While this document refers specifically to Linux environments, the guidance presented is equally applicable to all Unix-style environments.
+While this publication refers specifically to Linux environments, the guidance presented is equally applicable to all Unix-style environments.

 Implementing the Essential Eight

 Implementing application control within Linux environments can be achieved using the File Access Policy daemon (fapolicyd).
 The fapolicyd framework allows Linux system administrators to control which applications are allowed (or denied) execution based on either path, hash, MIME type or if they are trusted (i.e. properly installed by the system package manager and registered in the RPM database).
 The Red Hat Security Hardening publication provides advice on how to configure and manage the use of the fapolicyd framework within Red Hat Enterprise Linux 8.

 Patching Linux is easy to achieve when combined with locally hosted repositories and scheduled scripts.
 Some Linux distributions now provide administrative servers that allow control of workstations and servers from a centralised location to approve updates as required.
 This can enhance the ability of an organisation to efficiently and effectively manage their change management process while ensuring timely patching occurs.
 Linux system administrators should check with their vendor if they are unsure how to best handle application and operating system patching in Linux environments.

 As Microsoft Office desktop applications are not supported natively in Linux environments, this mitigation strategy is typically not applicable.
 However, if emulation software is used to enable Linux environments to run Microsoft Office, macro settings should be configured as per the ACSC’s Microsoft Office Macro Security publication, albeit likely without the use of Microsoft’s Group Policy functionality to distribute and enforce configuration settings.